Rules for specifying CPU options for an Amazon EC2 instance - Amazon Elastic Compute Cloud

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Rules for specifying CPU options
+Rules for specifying CPU options for an Amazon EC2 instance

 To specify the CPU options for your instance, be aware of the following rules: